SPoovathumkadavil/Syvio-Detrola/LIT/Comp. 1/Comp 1 - Split.md

 ## Analysis 1

 The juxtaposition between the words and predicament of the United States show deeper meaning to this seemingly reciprocal behavior.
+Although America claims friendship and peace with the Delawares, anti-Indian sentiment was continually on the rise.
+America is willing to temporarily disregard the differences between the colonists and Indians to secure independence from the British.
+This individualistic behavior is commonly seen throughout America's history and it plays an important role in the forming of it's moral compass.
+The Delaware people were still attacked without question in 1782 by Pennsylvanian militia.

 ## Evidence 2 with Lead-In

+Clauses formed under the treaty were in favor of bot